ShadowDog007/build-champ/README.md

 | condition          | `string`                                             | Condition expression evaluated before command runs                                      | undefined                 |
 | conditionBehaviour | `'skip' \| 'fail'`                                   | How the command behaves if the condition evaluates to false                             | `'skip'`                  |
 | failBehaviour      | `'fail' \| 'skip'`                                   | How the command behaves if the command process fails                                    | `'fail'`                  |

+### Project Extensions

+You can create reusable project definitions and reference them using the `extends` property.

+Extension files:

+- Use the same format as normal project definition files
+- Should NOT be named `.project.yaml` or it will be assumed to be a project
+- Can reference other extension files

 ### Project Commands